 1. What is Bet Aviv’s dues structure?

 Bet Aviv’s annual dues cover a calendar year.
-For 2021, our dues are $515 for a single membership and $1030 for a family membership.
+For 2023, our dues are $650 for a single membership and $1300 for a couple membership.
 For members who join after July 31st of each year, there is a reduced rate.
 Membership includes High Holiday tickets for members and their immediate families.
 Invoices go out to each member household early in the calendar year.
 Members may choose to pay the amount due in full or in several installments.
 Payments are accepted by paper check, or online with a credit card (with a nominal fee) or e-check.
 Dues must be paid by June 30th of each year.
 Special arrangements, if needed, can be discussed in full confidence with the treasurer or president.

 2. Does Bet Aviv have a building fund?